ARMmbed/mbed-os/features/FEATURE_BLE/targets/TARGET_CORDIO/doc/PortingGuide.md

 ### Create source folder

-1. Navigate to the folder of the BLE API that hosts target port `features/FEATURE_BLE/targets`.
+1. Navigate to the folder of the BLE API that hosts the target port `features/FEATURE_BLE/targets`.

 1. Create a folder containing the port code to isolate it from other code.
 Begin this folder's name with `TARGET_` and the rest of the name in capital letters.